 A t-shirt spun in carbon nanotubes

 This “diagnostic” shirt is made of a conductive nanotube thread that adds several functionalities to normal clothing.
-"The shirt has to fit snugly to the chest," he says in a statement Lauren Taylor, lead author of the study.
+"The shirt must fit snugly to the chest," he says in a note Lauren Taylor, lead author of the study.
 "In future studies, we will focus on using denser patches of carbon nanotube threads so that there is more surface in contact with the skin."

 Carbon nanotube fibers were first developed by Matteo Pasquali, a laboratory engineer at Rice University.
 Pasquali has studied many applications for fibers, including their use as bridges to repair damaged heart tissues, electrical interfaces with the brain, cochlear implants, flexible antennas.
 Even for automotive and aerospace applications.